dgzlopes/pulpocon/README.md

 ```

 If you noticed, we have been using the `BASE_URL` environment variable to pass the URL of the QuickPizza service to our script.
 That's why we can run the same script locally and in Docker without changing anything!

+You can learn more about [how options work](https://k6.io/docs/using-k6/k6-options/how-to/) and [environment variables](https://k6.io/docs/using-k6/environment-variables/) in our docs.

 #### 1.8.3.
 Custom metrics